ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_authentication_flows.md

 *	Data Holders MUST support the OIDC Hybrid Flow
 *	Data Holders SHOULD support OIDC Authorization Code Flow.
 * Data Holders MUST support **[RFC9126]** (PAR)
-*	Data Holders MUST support FAPI 1.0 Advanced Profile (**[FAPI-A]**)
+*	Data Holders MUST support FAPI 1.0 Advanced Profile (**[FAPI-1.0-Advanced]**)
 *	Data Holders MUST support PKCE (**[RFC7636]**)
 *	Data Holders MUST require the request object to contain an "exp" claim that has a lifetime of no longer than 60 minutes after the "nbf" claim
-* ID Tokens MUST be signed and MAY be encrypted when returned to a Data Recipient Software Product from the Token End Point, if the Data Holder supports the OIDC Authorization Code Flow in accordance with **[FAPI-A]**.
+* ID Tokens MUST be signed and MAY be encrypted when returned to a Data Recipient Software Product from the Token End Point, if the Data Holder supports the OIDC Authorization Code Flow in accordance with **[FAPI-1.0-Advanced]**.
 * Authorisation request data MUST ONLY be accepted using PAR
 *	Data Holders MUST NOT cycle refresh tokens (rotation).
 In other words, Refresh Tokens should be issued with an "exp" equal to the sharing duration authorised by the Customer.
 *	Data Holders MAY retire "sharing_expires_at" and "refresh_token_expires_at" claims.